rohanprasad/NoteIt/README.md

 NoteIt
 ======

-A fingerpaint note making app for Android platform.
+A fingerpaint note making app for Android platform to make personal hand written notes.